rowan-mclaughlin/rowcal/README.md

 ```

 ### Working with calendar data
 `rowcal` has been designed with the aim of using all kinds of chronological data, not just radiocarbon dates.
-Dates with a normall-distibuted error can be modelled using the dummy calibraation curve 'calcal' and uniformally-distributed date estimates can be specified using the `rowunif` function.
-For example, the following analysis is of two atmospheric 14C samples, one marine, one dendro date from 3900 BC, and three uniformly distributed phases (4000-3800, 4100-3900 and 4050-3850 BC):
+Dates with a normally-distributed error can be modelled using the dummy calibration curve `calcal` and uniformly-distributed date estimates can be specified using the rowunif function.
+For example, the following analysis is of two atmospheric 14C samples, one marine, one dendrochronological date from 3900 BC, and three uniformly distributed phases (4000-3800, 4100-3900 and 4050-3850 BC):

 ```
 L1 <- rowcal(c(5310,5200,-3900, 5900), c(34,43,0.5, 30),